2024–25 Montana Lady Griz basketball team

-The 2024–25 Montana Lady Griz basketball team represents the University of Montana during the 2024–25 NCAA Division I women's basketball season.
-The Lady Griz, led by fourth-year head coach Brian Holsinger, play their home games at Dahlberg Arena in Missoula, Montana as members of the Big Sky Conference.
+The 2024–25 Montana Lady Griz basketball team represented the University of Montana during the 2024–25 NCAA Division I women's basketball season.
+The Lady Griz, led by fourth-year head coach Brian Holsinger, played their home games at Dahlberg Arena in Missoula, Montana as members of the Big Sky Conference.

 Previous season

 The Lady Griz finished the 2023–24 season 23–10, 13–5 in Big Sky play to finish in third place.
 They defeated Idaho, before falling to Northern Arizona in the semifinals of the Big Sky tournament.
 They received an at-large bid to the WNIT, where they would defeat Boise State in the first round, before falling to North Dakota State in the second round.